 In this brief, we have reviewed a measure of economic performance that adjusts for the risks born by investors and the varying capital costs associated with differing types of investments across different industries in the US economy.
-We find that the biopharmaceutical industry is not extraordinarily profitable on this measure, but is in the middle of the pack of US industries.
-This is a reality that policy makers and other stakeholders ought to bear in mind as policies are considered that will affect the future prospects of this vital industry.
+We find that the biopharmaceutical industry is not extraordinarily profitable on this measure, but in fact is below the median of US industries.
+This is a reality that policy makers and other stakeholders ought to bear in mind as policies are considered that will affect the future prospects of this vital American industry.